fcpp-experiments/xc-processes/README.md

-# FCPP Process Management
+# FCPP XC Processes

-Project for developing and demonstrating process management techniques.
+Project for developing and demonstrating eXchange Calculus processes in FCPP.

 All commands below are assumed to be issued from the cloned git repository folder.
 For any issues with reproducing the experiments, please contact [Giorgio Audrito](mailto:giorgio.audrito@unito.it).